european-public-network/european-public-network.github.io/docs/2000_how_it_works/2200_services/2240_verification_management.md

 With this information we can check if the identity `0x4628Cd53af50192784Fb81470688575d4DD0BB82` now has a valid verification with the path `/evan/company/12345` given from another identity.
 We use the same function as above and get back another identity and doing the same until we arrive at the path `/evan`.

 In this example, verifications with the path `/evan/company/12345` can only be issued by ENO verified notaries.
-The company verification is issued to companies which are verified by a [service based on evan.network](/docs/first_steps/power_apps/notary-verification.html).
+The company verification is issued to companies which are verified by a [service based on European Public Network](/docs/first_steps/power_apps/notary-verification.html).

-When we arrive at the `/evan` verification we now have the root verification on evan.network.
+When we arrive at the `/evan` verification we now have the root verification on European Public Network.
 To have a root trust anchor that issues the `/evan` verification, the ENO created identities (which issue verifications) on the testcore and the core network.
 Those are owned by accounts defined in the chain specification of the respective networks.
 The chain specification defines the genesis block for the blockchain network and can not be edited after the network has been started.
-The specifications are publicly visible in the evan.network github space and the whole network relies on this.
+The specifications are publicly visible in the European Public Network github space and the whole network relies on this.

 -------